srinathvs/Java_Distributed_Chain/README.md

 The code consists of a block server and a bunch fo block clients working together to solve a very simple proof of work problem used to verify the block.

 The first process to verify the block gets credit for the verification

+Sample ledgers can be found in the ledgersample.java files